dakodako/dakodako/README.md

 - 👀 I’m interested in medical imaging, basically any imaging techniques.
 - 🌱 I’m doing research in magnetic resonance imaging.
 - 💞️ I’m looking for collaboration on any interesting medical imaging projects.
-- 📫 How to reach me: dchi41@mgh.harvard.edu
+- 📫 How to reach me: didi.chi@yale.edu

 <!---
 dakodako/dakodako is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.